WorkflowForge Samples Catalog

 // Workflow state automatically checkpointed

-Extension: WorkflowForge.Extensions.Persistence
+Extension: WorkflowForge.Extensions.Persistence (bring-your-own storage).

 Sample 21: RecoveryOnlySample.cs

-var recoveryProvider = new FileRecoveryProvider("./recovery");
+var provider = new MyPersistenceProvider();

-// Resume workflow from checkpoint
+// Resume workflow from last checkpoint

-Extension: WorkflowForge.Extensions.Persistence.Recovery
+Extension: WorkflowForge.Extensions.Persistence.Recovery.

 Sample 22: ResilienceRecoverySample.cs